1.Personal data to be processed:

 4.Identity of those to whom it is or may be addressed:

-DLA Piper Peru will share its Clients’ personal data with: (i) the company LINKREATIVO AGENCIA DE MARKETING DIGITAL S.A.C, domiciled in Peru, in charge of sending the Clients publications and updated information on national and international rules and regulations, as well as invitations to events, seminars and/or webinars of legal content organized by DLA Piper Peru or in which it participates, related to the legal services that DLA Piper Peru provides to its Clients; and, (ii) with the company Imanage LLC, domiciled in the United States of America, in charge of providing storage services for legal documents and e-mails sent to the Clients in the framework of the legal services that DLA Piper Perú provides to its Clients.
+DLA Piper Peru will share its Clients’ personal data with: (i) the company Lima Dot S.A.C., domiciled in Peru, which is responsible for sending the Clients publications and updated information on national and international rules and regulations, as well as invitations to events, seminars and/or webinars of legal content organized by DLA Piper Peru or in which it participates, related to the legal services that DLA Piper Peru provides to its Clients; and, (ii) with the company Imanage LLC, domiciled in the United States of America, in charge of providing storage services for legal documents and e-mails sent to the Clients in the framework of the legal services that DLA Piper Perú provides to its Clients.

 5.The consequences of providing personal data and your refusal to do so: